-You can request a free street tree from Parks & Recreation online or by calling (215) 685-4363 or (215) 685-4362.
+You can request a free street tree from the Philadelphia Parks & Recreation Street Tree Office online or by calling (215) 685-4363 or (215) 685-4362.
 You can also call this number to get an update on the status of your request.
 Get more information here.

 We plant a variety of native trees and cultivated varieties that are well-suited to Philadelphia’s climate as well as harsh urban environments.
 You can review the list of approved street tree species here.
 Our yard tree species change each season; you can get the most recent list here.

 Tree roots can find their way into a sewer lateral, but normally that occurs only after the lateral has begun to deteriorate as a result of age, settlement or other factors.
 Most of a tree’s root system is concentrated in the top 12 – 24 inches of soil directly beneath the concrete sidewalk.
 A home’s sewer lateral, beneath the sidewalk slab, is an average of six to seven feet below ground, providing a buffer of soil and fill between the lateral and the tree.
 Read more from Philadelphia Water here.